szaruba/ai-toolbox/README.md

 the results.
 Alternatively, the environment could feature a visual representation of the agent's interactions.

 ## Description of Demo
-A demo is implemented, that shows the intended architecture, when building an agent within this framework.
+The current example implementation shows the intended architecture for building an agent within this framework.
 It features an example agent consisting of 4 components (`components/`), an environment (`core/env.py`), logging (`core/logger.py`) and plotting (`run/log_visualization.py`) functionalities.
 In `run/component_test.py` the main entry point to this example can be found.
 There, the agent is assembled together, the environment is set up and the and the logging is